jorgerdzf/devOps-101/eks/mi-aplicacion/mi-aplicacion/Aws/CloudFormation/stack/create-cloudformation-stack.md

 ### Important
 - Grant executions privileges to the bash script.
 - Be sure to run this command under the application root folder.
+- If for some reason any changeset creation fail, check cloudformation events tab to see what's wrong, and if there's not anything at all just run again the full command.

 ## Development Environment Script